 This program of study is designed for students planning to apply to the MSU Bozeman BSN Nursing program.
 Students must earn a grade of 'C' or better in each of the courses with no more than one repeat per course.
-Students must apply to Montana State University Bozeman's College of Nursing and go through the placement process.
-Students apply prior to the end of their freshman year.
-The deadline for applications is April 30th of each year.
+Students must apply to Montana State University-Bozeman's College of Nursing and go through the placement process.
+Beginning in Spring 2011, the placement process will be changing.
+Please contact Wendy Minster, Program Assistant at 406-771-4451 for more information.

-The information on all transfer option is subject to change.
-Students should contact: MUS-Bozeman College of Nursing, Great Falls Campus (406.771.4451 or the main campus at 406.994.3783).
+THE INFORMATION ON ALL TRANSFER PROGRAMS IS SUBJECT TO CHANGE.
+STUDENTS SHOULD CONTACT: MSU-Bozeman College of Nursing, Great Falls Campus at 771-4450 or the main campus at 406-994-3783.